zyedidia/micro/runtime/help/help.md

 You can hold shift with all of these movement actions to select while moving.

-The buffer bindings may be rebound using the `~/.config/micro/bindings.json` file.
+The bindings may be rebound using the `~/.config/micro/bindings.json` file.
 Each key is bound to an action.

 For example, to bind `Ctrl-y` to undo and `Ctrl-z` to redo, you could put the